cacuracaptors/fallout2-ce-miyoomini/README.md

 - The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming, etc.).
+- Sometimes, controls get weird and some keys stop working or generate the wrong input.
+I'm still looking into it.

 ## Changelog